backblaze-b2-samples/cloudflare-b2-proxy/README.md

 # Cloudflare Worker B2 Webhook

-Proxy Backblaze S3 compatible API requests, sending notifications to a webhook.
+Proxy Backblaze S3 compatible API requests, optionally sending notifications to a webhook.

 * Incoming requests must be signed with the same credentials that you configure in the worker.
 The worker validates the AWS V4 signature on all downstream (incoming) requests and then signs the upstream (outgoing) request.
 * Notifications are dispatched asynchronously to avoid delaying the response to the client.